 - Shoulder capsulorrhaphy

-- Debridement of rotator cuff, labrum, glenohumeral joint
+- Rotator cuff, labrum, and glenohumeral joint debridement

 - Biceps tenodesis

-Shoulder replacement surgery—and other similarly invasive procedures—are not currently available using the light touch of shoulder arthroscopy, as these procedures must be done with an open surgical approach.
+Shoulder replacement surgery and other similarly complex procedures are not currently available using minimally invasive shoulder arthroscopy and must be done with an open surgical approach.

-In order to determine your candidacy for shoulder arthroscopy, your first step is scheduling a consultation at Gotham City Orthopedics.
-During this time, your Orthopedic specialist will take a detailed history of your symptoms, perform a thorough physical examination, review MRI reports and then discuss your treatment options.
-At Gotham City Orthopedics, our primary concern is delivering relief with the most minimally invasive technique possible.
+In order to determine if shoulder arthroscopy is the right treatment for you, schedule a consultation at Gotham City Orthopedics.
+During your appointment, our orthopedic doctors will take a detailed history of your symptoms, perform a thorough physical examination, review MRI reports, and discuss your treatment options.
+At Gotham City Orthopedics, our primary concern is delivering relief with the least invasive techniques possible.

 Arthroscopic Shoulder Surgery Procedure

-Shoulder arthroscopy is a procedure that takes about an hour, depending upon the condition found and the time required to perform an effective treatment.
+Shoulder arthroscopy is a procedure that takes about an hour, depending on the condition found and the time required to perform an effective treatment.
 First, the orthopedic surgeon will create small buttonhole incisions for the arthroscope.
-Once the instrument is ready, saline solution is flushed into the shoulder region to gently separate the joint and to make the area visible to the physician.
-Using the projected image on his monitor, your specialist will guide the arthroscope to assess your shoulder condition and perform the necessary procedure.
+Once the instrument is ready, saline solution is flushed into the shoulder region to gently separate the joint and make the area visible to the physician.
+Using the projected image on his monitor, your specialist will guide the arthroscope to assess your shoulder condition and perform the necessary surgery.

 What to Expect After the Shoulder Arthroscopy

-If your doctor has suggested you receive a shoulder arthroscopy, or if you have been experiencing discomfort in your upper arm and shoulder region, please call the Board-Certified specialists at Gotham City Orthopedics.
-You don’t have to live with distracting and debilitating pain in your shoulder.
-Let our Sports Medicine specialists take care of your condition resolutely.
+If your doctor has recommended a shoulder arthroscopy or if you have been experiencing discomfort in your upper arm and shoulder, contact Gotham City Orthopedics today.
+We can help you live without the distracting and debilitating pain in your shoulder.
+Visit our sports medicine specialists in New York and New Jersey to learn more.